OAGi/Score/docs/user_guide/index.rst

          be in the WIP state, has revision 1, and is owned by the current developer.

-      2. Click the “Delete” button at the top-right corner.
+      2. Click the "Delete" button at the top-right corner.

 3. Confirm (or cancel) the deletion on the pop-up dialog.